Particle Swarm Optimization based on Novelty Search: Experimental Result and Analysis

 Same experiment is also done on 30 dimensional problems and their results are shown in Table - (4).
 In the case of Unimodal functions CLPSO beats everyone. \textit{NsPSO} shows good performance and highest among other novelty search based PSO methods.
 If we increase the number of iteration then there is a high chances that \textit{NsPSO} beats everyone.

 When dimension increases complexity of the problems simultaneously increases.
-But \textit{NsPSO} still be high performing and far better then other PSO methods.As we can see in some cases like function $f_6$ it fails to be the best yet it keeps it top performance.
+But \textit{NsPSO} remains high performing and far better then other PSO methods.As we can see in some cases like function $f_6$ it fails to be the best yet it keeps it top performance.

 In Group C rotated multimodal functions, \textit{NsPSO} shows remarkable results.
 In case of Rotated Rastrigin function NsPSO doesn't show good performance similar to D=10 case.
 Also in case of Rotated Schwefel's function CLPSO shows better performance.
-Rotated Schwefel's function is complex function, though our algorithm unable to beat CLPSO; but it shows competitive results in terms of other algorithms.
+Rotated Schwefel's function is complex function, and our algorithm is unable to beat CLPSO; but it shows competitive results in terms of other algorithms.

 In one of the multimodal multiobjective function $f_{16}$ where there is no pareto sets and global optima is far away, our algorithm performs well in D=10, but fails to achieve best performance in D=30.